An Award for

 • The entry fee is £15 per submission, which will include a copy of the resulting anthology.

-ANNOUNCING THE 2024 NATURE CHRONICLES PRIZE SHORTLIST
+CONGRATULATIONS TO THE 2024 NATURE CHRONICLES PRIZE WINNER!

 Niellah Arboine — Into Each Life, Some Rain Must Fall